junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 I can't hear him, can't really see clear enough of his whereabouts, but the light of emotion radiated from him, directly coming from the beating heart, that is all I ever needed.

-When the light burst so bright and desperate, it's like the notes from a thorn bird singing its last song, when the thorn piercing through its chest.
+When the light bursts so bright and desperate, it shines red and bloody, like the bleeding hole on the chest of a thorn bird, the sonorous melody when it sings its last song while the thorn piercing through its heart.
 The power and intensity so strong and insistent, it can cut through everything just to reach its aim -- me.

 It cuts the divides thin, I push it through.
 There he is, Dean.
 But dying.
 Almost always, dying.
 Even more so, when I'm around.